EspressoKyle/hugo-aws-kickstart/README.md

 ## Status: WIP
- - Currently contains only contains a few functions for prompting for, validating, and writing AWS acess information to a .env file .
+ - Currently contains a few functions for prompting for, validating, and writing AWS acess information to a .env file .